UCSB-Maxwell-Jung/ECE153B/readme.md

 Creating new lab/project
 ----------------

-1. Open Keil
+1. Open Keil IDE by opening the `ece153b_lab.uvprojx` file

-2. Right click on the target folder (should be called 'release')
+2. Right click on the target folder (should be called 'release') displayed inside Keil IDE

 3. Click `Add Group...`